Chart Color Schemes

 Educational outcomes in Parafield Gardens fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 18.9%, significantly lower than the Australian average of 30.4%.
-This figure presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 29.6% of residents aged 15+ holding vocational credentials - advanced diplomas (7.5%) and certificates (22.1%).
+The area's university qualification rate is 18.9%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 13.2%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 29.6% of residents aged 15+ holding them, including advanced diplomas (7.5%) and certificates (22.1%).
+Educational participation is high at 31.1%, with 11.8% in primary education, 7.4% in secondary education, and 5.3% pursuing tertiary education.

-Educational participation is high, with 31.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.1% of residents currently enrolled in formal education.
 This includes 11.8% in primary education, 7.4% in secondary education, and 5.3% pursuing tertiary education.

 Frequently Asked Questions - Education